-Effective the day prior to the first public trading date of our Class A common stock, we have adopted, and our stockholders have approved, the 2021 Plan, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
+Effective the day prior to the first public trading date of our common stock, we intend to adopt and ask our stockholders to approve the 2021 Plan, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
 The material terms of the 2021 Plan are summarized below.